-He also says he’s not gone cold turkey on meat and cheese.
 “I love eating local foods.
-When in New York, I go to Chelsea Blossom for Eggs Benedict, and I never leave Houston without a BBQ sandwich,” says Eddie Garza.
+When in New York, I go to Chelsea Blossom for plant-based eggs Benedict, and I never leave Houston without a plant-based BBQ sandwich,” says Eddie Garza.

 “I’m 44 with more energy than when I was 21.
 I’m now weight training, I have more time with my husband and moved closer to the beach for the lifestyle,” he says.

 Eddie has cooked vegan Mexican food for a host of plant-powered stars in the television, film and music industries, including television host and model Daisy Fuentes, singer-songwriters Richard Marx and Rob Thomas, Latin American television personalities Marco Antonio Regil, Ximena Córdoba and Catalina Robayo, actors Kate Mara, Jamie Bell, Cybill Shepherd, Maria Conchita Alonso, Daniella Monet, Harley Quinn Smith, among others.

 Eddie Garza is passionate about teaching healthy eating to kids like him.
 His work to reform food systems in marginalized communities has been featured worldwide from CNN, ¡HOLA!
 TV, The Washington Post, People, Telemundo, Univision and Travel + Leisure, and many more.

 YOU MAY ALSO LIKE: THE WORLD’S MOST FAMOUS WATER SOMMELIER